 Last but certainly not least, one of the most important lessons I’ve learned is to never stray from the reasons you fell in love with one another.
 My husband’s sense of humor and ability to always make me smile even on my worst days is something that I never want to lose sight of.
 Remembering to always stay young at heart and to have spontaneity in the relationship is so important.
 We recently “re-created” one of our first dates and it was a lot of fun to sit and talk about how far we’ve come over the years and to rejoice in the fact that we’re still just as crazy over one another as we were back then.

-Although marriage is a lot of work, it’s a truly wonderful thing and I’m happy to have found my perfect partner in crime to spend my life with.
+Although marriage is a lot of work, it’s a truly wonderful thing and I’m happy to have found my perfect partner to spend my life with.
 I hope you enjoyed today’s post, and hope you have a great week ahead.

 If you’re married let me know in the comments what lessons you’ve learned over the years!
 How many years of marriage have you celebrated with your significant other?